CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ---------------------------

 	-sessions, --sessions <SESSIONS.PROPERTIES>
 The `-sessions` option allows users to configure multiple endpoints for assessment of a benchmark.
-The `sessions.properties` file configures CIS-CAT Pro Assessor for the assessment of remote endpoints by specifying remote hosts, ports, and credentials which the application will use for connection, collection and evaluation of benchmark recommendations and/or vulnerabilities.
+The `sessions.properties` file configures CIS-CAT Pro Assessor for the assessment of remote endpoints by specifying remote hosts, ports, and credentials which the application will use for connection, collection and evaluation of benchmark recommendations.
 See "Remote Assessment Capability" below for more information.

 If no `sessions.properties` file exists or no connections are configured in the file, CIS-CAT Pro Assessor CLI will assess the local machine.